splitio/qos-runner/README.md

 ### Starting the Sever.

-Simply run the Main class: _io.split.qos.server.QOSServerApplication_ With the program arguments: _server path_to_the_yml_
+Simply run the Main class: _io.split.qos.server.QOSServerApplication_.
+With the program arguments: _server path_to_the_yml_

 For example: